Tourism industry seeks direct benefit transfer of basic pay for employees

-New Delhi, May 10 (IANS) FAITH, the policy federation of all the national associations representing the complete tourism, travel and hospitality industry of India, has made suggestions to the Finance Ministry, the RBI and the Tourism Ministry for urgently taking up measures targeted at tourism jobs and businesses protection.
+New Delhi: FAITH, the policy federation of all the national associations representing the complete tourism, travel and hospitality industry of India, has made suggestions to the Finance Ministry, the RBI and the Tourism Ministry for urgently taking up measures targeted at tourism jobs and businesses protection.

 It has been repeatedly reaffirmed through all government data whether that of GST, the RBI or of income tax that tourism, travel and hospitality continues to be the worst-hit sector during the 13 months period since the pandemic struck and is also likely stay that way for much of the foreseeable period.